 Cortisol is a hormone that plays a key role in how you respond to stress.
-For example, if you’re in danger, your body releases the hormones adrenaline and cortisol.
+For example, if you’re in danger, your body releases adrenaline and cortisol hormones.
 These increase your heart rate and energy levels so you can quickly react if you're in danger.

 On top of helping you respond to stress, cortisol also helps:

 - regulate the metabolism of carbohydrates, fats and proteins

 - regulate the effects of insulin — a hormone that controls your blood sugar levels